 On September 5, 2014, our Board cancelled our existing stock repurchase program and approved a new stock repurchase program authorizing us to use up to \$75.0 million to repurchase shares of our common stock.
-These purchases will be made in open market transactions or privately negotiated transactions in compliance with the Securities and Exchange Commission rule 10b5-1, subject to market conditions, applicable legal requirements and other relevant factors.
-As of January 31, 2015, we have purchased 3,613,487 shares valued at \$67.6 million, an average price of \$18.72 per share, of which \$2.6 million had not settled and is recorded as a current liability in the accompanying balance sheet.
-Upon completion of the stock repurchase program during February 2015, our cumulative purchases pursuant to this plan were 3,992,229 shares totaling \$75.0 million, an average price of \$18.79 per share.
+These purchases were made in open market transactions or privately negotiated transactions in compliance with the Securities and Exchange Commission rule 10b5-1, subject to market conditions, applicable legal requirements and other relevant factors.
+Upon completion of the stock repurchase program during February 2015, our cumulative purchases pursuant to this plan were 3,992,229 shares totaling \$75.0 million, an average price of \$18.77 per share.